geany/www.geany.org/page_content/support/verify-gpg-signature.md

 Verifying GPG signatures of Geany and Geany-Plugins releases
 ==========

 You can use the `gpg` utility.
 On GNU/Linux distributions, if you don't have it, you can get it with `sudo apt install gpg`.
-On other other operating systems, see https://gnupg.org/download/index.html and https://gnupg.org/download/integrity_check.html.
+On other operating systems, see https://gnupg.org/download/index.html and https://gnupg.org/download/integrity_check.html.

 #### Here is how to use `gpg` on Linux-like distributions: